kel003/EXCEL-NYC-AIR-BNB-PROJECT-/README.md

 I want to tell a story with my data, so I created a pivot table to see which properties generated the highest revenue in New York.

-Now that the profit statistics had been discovered, I created another table to see which rental sizes were the most reviewed on the airbnb website.
+Now that the profit statistics had been discovered, I created another table to see which rental sizes were the most reviewed on the Airbnb website.

 My final step was conducting a data search of which neighborhood were most attractive places to live.
 I once again used a pivot table and filtered it to show me the top 10 most reviewed neighborhoods in the city.